exoscale/stelling/fxgrpc/README.md

 * `RootCAFile`: Path to a pem encoded CA bundle to validate the server certificate
 * `Endpoint`: The address + port (without protocol) of the grpc server

-TODO: The client can further be customized by providing [grpc.DialOption](https://pkg.go.dev/google.golang.org/grpc#DialOption) in the `grpc_client_options` value group.
+The client can further be customized by providing [grpc.DialOption](https://pkg.go.dev/google.golang.org/grpc#DialOption) in the `grpc_client_options` value group.